Key takeaways

 Number of features

-The more features in an app, the greater the costs — that’s because app developers have to take more time to create features.
+The more features in an app, the more it will cost — that’s because app developers have to take more time to create and implement the features.

 PetBuddy for pet care | NoTab nightclub ecosystem |